 List of tools to find Best time to Tweet for Max Exposure:

 Tweriod is another new tool which I find very effective to find best time to use Twitter and send out tweets.
-It shows the time on day to day basis and you can easily integrate it with Bufferapp to add tweets in your stack.
+It shows the time on day-to-day basis and you can easily integrate it with Bufferapp to add tweets in your stack.
 Using Tweroid is easy and all you need to do is, register using Twitter account and in some time it will find how effective your tweet was and what’s the best time you can choose.
 They also offer premium analysis, but a free one is good for small business or a blogger.
-Here is report for @denharsh Twitter profile:
+Here is a report for @denharsh Twitter profile:

-Spending a little time in using data from these tools could go a long way in determining the best possible times to schedule your tweets to increase the click through of these links.
+Spending a little time in using data from these tools could go a long way in determining the best possible times to schedule your tweets to increase the click-through of these links.

 Are there any other techniques or tools you use to determine the best time to tweet your links?